 You don’t have to resolve in the same session

 This is very important.
 Sometimes you’ll arrive at a stalemate—there won’t be clear next steps, or you won’t find a potential solution.
 That’s perfectly fine.
 Don’t get frustrated.
 You’d be amazed at the progress you can make by simply letting time do the work.
-Close the topic by acknowledging the progress.
+Close the topic by acknowledging each others' efforts.
 Say you want to continue thinking about it, and revisit during the next session.

 Bonus points if you can explain your partner’s perspective back to them, and vice versa.
 That alone is a huge win: even if there’s no clear resolution at the moment, accurately understanding the challenge counts as serious progress.